Jericho1060/DU-Industry-HUD/README.md

 Simply copy the json configuration from the Master Program directory and paste it on a programming board in game.

+This programming board must be linked to the core.

-This programming board must be connected to an emitter and to all the databanks used for Data Collection part.
+This programming board must be linked to an emitter and to all the databanks used for Data Collection part.

 Modification required :